Mission

 Services

 We offer a free and confidential drug checking program in Victoria.
 Our team uses multiple drug checking instruments to determine a sample's main active ingredients, fillers or cutting agents, any unexpected drugs, and the presence of fentanyl.
-We are providing in-person services and results are given on the spot within 15-20 minutes.
+We are providing in-person services and results are given on the spot in as little as 30 minutes, with busier days having an estimated turnaround time of 1-2 hours.
 For further analysis of your substance, ask us about our collaboration with Vancouver Island University and their Paper Spray Mass Spectrometer.

 When and where